 The school's objectives go beyond a simple attitude to music.
 Learning to play a musical instrument in an alternative space, which is open to everyone, creates the feeling of security and also the necessary confidence to develop knowledge, aptitude, and competence for those who attend.
 This all contributes to reinforcing social cohesion at the heart of both the organisation and the neighborhood.

-The organisation does not ask for any financial contributions from people wishing to learn an instrument, and the music teachers are all volunteers.
+The organisation ask for a small financial contribution from people wishing to learn an instrument (5$ for the inscription and 10$ per mes), and the music teachers are all volunteers.

 Clave del Sur's philosophy is that anyone with musical competence can pass it on to others.
 People who have received training and can play an instrument subsequently take charge of teaching that skill to others, creating a virtuous circle of sharing and diffusing knowledge.